 • Determine if new security controls are necessary.

 Preventing unwanted change via real-time monitoring is truly the end goal of cybersecurity and cyber hygiene practices.
-Vendor risk management is often overlooked and should be included within these practices.
-Utilizing a next-generation file and system integrity monitoring software ensures the availability and integrity of your critical IT assets.
-This should be done by instantly detecting all changes to your applications and infrastructure.
+Vendor risk management is often overlooked and should be included in these practices.
+Utilizing next-generation file and system integrity monitoring software ensures the availability and integrity of your critical IT assets by instantly detecting all changes to your applications and infrastructure.

-When a change is detected, a file and system integrity monitoring solution should capture this chance at the exact moment it occurs and provides a detailed audit trail of the incident, including:
+When a change is detected, a file and system integrity monitoring solution should capture this chance at the exact moment it occurs and provide a detailed audit trail of the incident, including:

 • Where the change was made